 4. Weak passwords and turned off multi-factor authentication.
 Weak authentication practices can easily lead to a brute-force attack and account hijacking.
 The worst-case scenario is when the hijacked account belongs to Super Admin, which would compromise your whole system and data on it.

-4 Practices to Maximize Cloud Security
+4 Practices to Maximize Cloud Storage Security

 To make your data in the cloud resilient to threats, you need to fill in security gaps.
 Simply put, you need to own your part of the responsibility.
 It doesn’t guarantee your data 100% protection (nothing does), but it will certainly straighten your defenses.